In the previous part,

 that we carry out at

-Since the sudden changes in the structure and ways of working that many companies and organizations have recently experienced worldwide, in parallel with IT criminals' growing activity, cybersecurity has gained particular relevance as a necessity.
-However, lots of businesses and public entities have not adequately addressed this need and have fallen victim to cyberattacks, often of disastrous magnitude.
+Cybersecurity has gained particular relevance as a necessity.
+This is partly due to the sudden changes in the structure and ways of working that many companies and organizations have not long ago experienced around the world.
+Of course, this is also related to the growing activity of IT criminals.
+However, many businesses and public entities have not adequately addressed this need.
+And some of them have been victims of cyberattacks, often of disastrous scale.
 That's why it's recommended for many people to rethink their cybersecurity strategies.
-Even for some of them, it is advisable to reevaluate their attitude towards cybersecurity as well as their knowledge on the subject.
+Even for some of them, it's advisable to reevaluate their attitude towards cybersecurity and their knowledge on the subject.

 That's something that applies